alice-dub/VN-Power-Scenario/README.md

  The code is in Python 3.5
-it imports  hashlib, sys, copy, functools  from the standard library it imports  pandas, mathplotlib, numpy  from the scientific python core packages
+it imports  hashlib, sys, copy, functools  from the standard library it imports  pandas, mathplotlib, numpy  from the scientific python core packages it uses statsmodels from the PyPI

+To install dependencies:
+sudo -H pip3 install -r requirements.txt

 The builds uses a standard  `Makefile`  with